-Criterion 1: Adoption of forest targets in SDGs
+Criterion 1: Adoption of forest-related targets in SDGs

 Indicator 1.1: Forest conservation

-Our 2015 assessment found the conservation target adopted in SDG 15.2 – specifically the aim to “halt deforestation” – to be both quantifiable and highly ambitious.
-Although it does not specifically refer to stopping the loss of natural forests, we interpreted the language of the text to refer to stopping gross deforestation by 2020.
+The conservation target adopted in SDG 15.2 – specifically the aim to “halt deforestation” – is both quantifiable and highly ambitious.
+Although the target does not specifically refer to stopping the loss of natural forests, we interpret the language of the text to refer to stopping gross deforestation by 2020.
+(For further discussion of how to define deforestation, see the Goal 1 update.)
 This interpretation is supported by the plain language of the target (“halt deforestation”) and the fact that forest enhancement is dealt with separately.

 Indicator 1.2: Forest restoration

-In contrast to the target on forest conservation, the parts of SDG 15.2 dealing with restoration, afforestation and reforestation are not quantifiable.
-Instead, proposals for quantifiable targets on reforestation were removed from the final version of the SDGs.
-Adopting indicators that measure the extent of forest restoration would have probably allowed for overall progress to be measured.
-However, the adopted indicators and proposed sub-indicators do not allow for any specific measurement of forest restoration, afforestation and reforestation.
-Measurements of change in carbon stocks nevertheless provide an indication of the quality of existing forests.
+In contrast to the target on forest conservation, the parts of SDG 15.2 dealing with restoration, afforestation, and reforestation are not quantifiable.
+Proposals for quantifiable targets on reforestation were removed from the final version of the SDGs.
+The adopted SDG indicators and subindicators do not allow for any specific measurement of forest restoration, afforestation, and reforestation, though measurements of change in carbon stocks provides a partial picture of the quality of existing forests.